What is Autism Spectrum Disorder (ASD)?

 What is Social Communication?

 What does it mean to struggle with social communication?
-In general, individuals with Autism Spectrum Disorder often do not pick up on the typical social cues the way the rest of the population does.
-For example, we have all been in situations when a friend is saying a story and although we do not find it interesting, due to social norms, we nod along and feign excitement.
-An individual with Autism Spectrum Disorder is likely to express their boredom verbally or just stop attending to the conversation without thinking about the social consequences.
-Even if the conversation becomes uncomfortable for other people, for children and adults with Autism Spectrum Disorder, this awkward feeling often goes unnoticed.
-Therefore, conversations tend to continue even when they are inappropriate.
+In general, autistic people often do not pick up on the typical social cues the way neurotypical (not-neurodivergent) people do.
+For example, neurotypicals have all been in situations when a friend is telling a story and although we do not find it interesting, due to social norms, we nod along and feign excitement.
+An autistic person is likely to express their boredom verbally or just stop attending to the conversation without realizing there are social consequences.
+They may not realize if a conversation becomes uncomfortable for other people, so conversations may continue even when they are inappropriate.
 At the same time, many conversations considered "normal" may be awkward and uncomfortable for autistic people, if they do not understand the purpose of the conversation or the intent of the neurotypical conversation partner.

 Clarification About Autism Spectrum Disorder (ASD)

-Not all individuals on the autism spectrum or diagnosed with Autism Spectrum Disorder (ASD) experience the same levels of impairments and it is not always obvious if a person is autistic or not.
-It’s important to understand that individuals with Autism Spectrum Disorder (ASD) can carry a conversation and are often high-functioning and able to work and attend school.
-In fact, many exhibit exceptional language development, especially when focusing on their topics of interest.
-Being able to speak well, and developing thoughts and ideas, are not the issue.
-The challenge, rather, is having a socially appropriate conversation.
+Not all individuals on the autism spectrum or diagnosed with Autism Spectrum Disorder (ASD) experience the same struggles in the same ways, and it is not always obvious if a person is autistic or not.
+It’s important to understand that many autistic people are undiagnosed, can carry a conversation and maintain relationships, and are able to work and attend school.
+In fact, many exhibit exceptional development.
+Addressing challenges should be tailored to each individual.

 Autism Spectrum Disorder (ASD) test

 We offer testing for Autism Spectrum Disorder (ASD) at the Sachs Center.
 The Autism Spectrum Disorder (ASD) test is two hours long and consists of a clinical interview where we learn about your past and current traits.
 We also offer specific evidence-based ASD tests from third-party researchers.